evias/nem-nodejs-bot/README.md

 or serving locally.

 Main features of this bot include listening to account transactions income or account data modifications and cosigning multi signature accounts transactions.
+The NEMBot aims to be hidden such that Websites using the Bot to get Payment Updates, never **directly** communicate with the Bot.
+This helps secure the Signing features but also gives more Privacy to any company which wishes to use the NEMBot to Listen to Incoming Transaction (example of NEMPay).

 Socket.io is used to Proxy the Communication between the NEMBot and your Node.js express app.
 This is to avoid addressing your NEMBot over HTTP or Websocket **directly**(traceable in the Network Console).
 I decided to implement a Proxying mechanism using Socket.io that will be placed between the Frontend and the Bot such that **even reading** is kept private.

 The multisignature co-signing features will not be using any other Communication protocol than the Blockchain itself!
 This is possible with the Multi Signature Account Push Notification System right in the NEM blockchain core.
+Communicating only through the NEM Blockchain is a security feature that will help not disclose the NEMBot(s) used for co-signing.

 The NEMBot also provides a HTTP/JSON API for which the endpoints will be listed in this document.
+The HTTP/JSON API should only provide with a READ API such that the database of the NEMBot(s) can be read.

 Dependencies
 ------------